 Long-distance relationships are certainly different from those where couples are living together.
 These relationships can also leave you feeling overwhelmed and frustrated.
 Unlike a regular relationship, there’s a lack of opportunity to make up after a fight with just a hug or find solace in other things that are comfortable for you and your partner.
 There are fewer ways to express emotions that one may feel towards a partner, most of the time limited to virtual.

-It is then safe to say that long distance relationships come with a set of completely different problems.
+It is then safe to say that long-distance relationships come with a completely different set of challenges

-We all feel insecure about our relationships and it is quite normal to feel this way.
-There are also times when we might feel threatened or inadequate, wondering what your loved one might be doing in your absence.
+We all feel insecure about our relationships, and it is quite normal to feel this way.
+There are also times when we might feel threatened or inadequate, wondering what our loved one might be doing in our absence.

-However, when insecurity starts staying for a long period of time and becomes chronic it can pose a serious problem for your relationship and take a toll on your emotional and physical well-being.
-The actions that result from insecurity such as constantly checking up on your partner, constantly asking for reassurance, etc can make you less respectful of your partner’s boundaries.
+However, when insecurity starts to last for a long time and becomes chronic, it can pose a serious problem for your relationship and take a toll on your emotional and physical well-being.
+The actions that result from insecurity, such as constantly checking up on your partner, asking for reassurance, etc., can make you less respectful of your partner’s boundaries.

-Hence, here are some ways to fix insecurity in a long-distance relationship.:
+Hence, here are some ways to deal with insecurity in a long-distance relationship.: